By Guilherme J. · Updated April 2026

 Risks Specific to UAE Traders

 Fake Islamic accounts are a common risk.
 Many offshore brokers advertise Islamic or swap-free accounts but bury administration fees in their terms and conditions.
 These fees kick in after 3 to 7 days and are often higher than the original swap would have been.
 A genuine Islamic account has no such fee.
-Exness, IC Markets, and HFM offer genuine swap-free accounts without hidden substitution fees.
+Exness, IC Markets, and FP Markets offer genuine swap-free accounts without hidden substitution fees.

 Unregulated local brokers present a significant fraud risk.
 Because Dubai is a wealth hub, it attracts unregulated entities operating out of local rented offices claiming to be forex brokerages or fund managers.
 A physical office in Business Bay does not equal regulatory compliance.
 If a broker is not registered on the DFSA or SCA public registers, or does not hold a verifiable tier-1 international licence, do not deposit funds regardless of their local presence.